So you’re thinking of moving to Edinburgh?

 It takes up to 3 weeks for you to receive your UK driving licence.

 So where is the best place to buy a car?
-Again, Gumtree is a great place to start, or you can go to a car dealer like Arnold Clark (they’re Europe’s #1 independently owned family-run car dealer).
-You can buy a cheap runabout for less than £1000 (my first car, a Nissan Micra, cost me £850), however you’ll pay more buying from a car dealer.
-You will have at least a 6 month warranty with a car dealer however.
+Again, Gumtree is a great place to start, or you can go to a car dealer like Arnold Clark (they’re Scotland’s #1 independently owned family-run car dealer).
+You can buy a cheap runabout for less than £1000 (my first car, a Nissan Micra, cost me £850), however, you’ll pay more buying from a car dealer.
+You will have at least a 6-month warranty with a car dealer.

 Moving to Edinburgh may be challenging, but it’s so worth it.
 I love living and working in Edinburgh so much that I’m planning on making it my permanent home!
 As long as you follow the advice in this guide, you’ll find making the transition far easier, and remember the more prepared you are, the easier the transition to moving to Edinburgh will be.